fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a great hadith that shows the character of prophet Muhammad and the close relationship between Abu Hurairah and the prophet.

 > “By Allah except Whom none has the right to be worshipped, (sometimes) I used to lay (asleep) on the ground on my liver (abdomen) because of hunger, and (sometimes) I used to bind a stone over my belly because of hunger.
 One day I sat by the way from where they (the Prophet ﷺ   and his Companions) used to come out.
+>
-When Abū Bakr passed by, I asked him about a Verse from Allah’s Book and I asked him only so that he might satisfy my hunger, but he passed by and did not do so.
+> When Abū Bakr passed by, I asked him about a Verse from Allah’s Book and I asked him only so that he might satisfy my hunger, but he passed by and did not do so.
 Then ʿUmar passed by me and I asked him about a Verse from Allah’s Book, and I asked him only that he might satisfy my hunger, but he passed by without doing so.
+>
-Finally Abū al-Qāsim (the Prophet ﷺ  ) passed by me and he smiled when he saw me, for he knew what was in my heart and on my face.
+> Finally Abū al-Qāsim (the Prophet ﷺ  ) passed by me and he smiled when he saw me, for he knew what was in my heart and on my face.
 He said, ‘O Abā Hirr (Abū Hurayrah)!’
-I replied, ‘Labbayk, O Allah’s Messenger ﷺ!’
+I replied, ‘Labbayk (I am here), O Allah’s Messenger ﷺ!’
 He said to me, ‘Follow me.’
 He left and I followed him.
 Then he entered the house and I asked permission to enter and was admitted.
 He found milk in a bowl and said, ‘From where is this milk?’
 They said, ‘It has been presented to you by such-and-such man (or by such and such woman).’
 He said, ‘O Abā Hirr!’
 I said, ‘Labbayk, O Allah’s Messenger ﷺ  !’
 He said, ‘Go and call the people of Ṣuffah to me.’
+>
-These people of Ṣuffah were the guests of Islam who had no families, no money, or anybody to depend on.
+> These people of Ṣuffah were the guests of Islam who had no families, no money, or anybody to depend on.
 Whenever an object of charity was brought to the Prophet ﷺ  , he would send it to them and would not take anything from it, and whenever any present was given to him, he used to send some for them and take some of it for himself.
 The order of the Prophet ﷺ   upset me, and I said to myself, ‘How will this little milk be enough for the people of Ṣuffah, though I am more entitled to drink from that milk in order to strengthen myself?’
 But behold, the Prophet ﷺ   came and ordered me to give that milk to them.
 I wondered what will remain of that milk for me, but I could not but obey Allah and His Apostle.
+>
-So I went to the people of al-Ṣuffah and called them, and they came and asked the Prophet’s permission to enter.
+> So I went to the people of al-Ṣuffah and called them, and they came and asked the Prophet’s permission to enter.
 They were admitted and took their seats in the house.
 The Prophet ﷺ   said, ‘O Abā Hirr!’
 I said, ‘Labbayk, O Allah’s Messenger ﷺ  !’
 He said, ‘Take it and give it to them.’
 So I took the bowl (of milk) and started giving it to one man who would drink his fill and return it to me, whereupon I would give it to another man who, in his turn, would drink his fill and return it to me, and I would then offer it to another man who would drink his fill and return it to me.
+>
-Finally, after the whole group had drunk their fill, I reached the Prophet ﷺ  , who took the bowl and put it on his hand, looked at me and smiled, and said: ‘O Abā Hirr!’
+> Finally, after the whole group had drunk their fill, I reached the Prophet ﷺ  , who took the bowl and put it on his hand, looked at me and smiled, and said: ‘O Abā Hirr!’
 I replied, ‘Labbayk, O Allah’s Messenger ﷺ  !’
 He said, ‘There only remains you and I.’ I said, ‘You have said the truth, O Allah’s Messenger ﷺ  !’
 He said, ‘Sit down and drink.’
 I sat down and drank.
 He said, ‘Drink,’ and I drank.
 He kept on telling me repeatedly to drink, till I said, ‘No. by Allah Who sent you with the Truth, I have no space for it (in my stomach).’
 He said, ‘Hand it over to me.’
+>
-When I gave him the bowl, he praised Allah, pronounced Allah’s Name on it, and drank the remaining milk.”
+> When I gave him the bowl, he praised Allah, pronounced Allah’s Name on it, and drank the remaining milk.”

 </details><details><summary>